 In general, the more complex a marriage, the more you have to deal with, the longer you should expect it to take.
 Children, tons of property, retirement funds, frequent conflict, and even the length of the marriage all play a part.

 Many factors influence how long a divorce takes.
 Here are a few common hurdles people must clear in order to dissolve a marriage in Oregon in a timely fashion.

 Divorce Waiting Period

 Divorce laws vary from one state to the next.
 One of these is the divorce waiting period.
 This is the minimum amount of time that must elapse between filing the paperwork and your divorce becoming final.

 This represents the bare minimum.
 Essentially, you can file the papers, pay the fees, and call your marriage done in short order.
-But many other factors influence how long divorce takes and can draw out the process.
+But many other things influence how long divorce takes and lengthen the process.

 Child Custody Disputes

 When it comes to taking up time in divorce, child custody disputes are one of the biggies.

 This is such an emotional issue for parents, tempers often flare, and conflict is common.
 There are a lot of details to hash out and if you and your ex argue about every point, that slows things down.

 Custody cases must resolve where the child lives, child support orders, visitation, decision making authority, and more.
 All of this ultimately gets laid out in a parenting plan.
 Even if the two sides generally agree, it still takes a while to create this document.